 If you do not receive a phone call from one of our nurses two days prior to your surgery, please call 952-914-8406.

 1. Schedule an appointment with your primary care provider for a preoperative history and physical (H&P) examination.
 A form is provided in your information packet from the Center.
-This exam must be completed no more than 30 days before your surgery date.
-If this exam is not completed, your surgery will be delayed or cancelled.
+This exam must be completed within 30 days of your surgery date.
 Once completed, obtain a copy from your doctor's office and/or have the office fax a copy to the surgery center nurse's station at 952-914-8433.

 4. Do not shave your surgery site at home.
 Shaving with a razor can irritate your skin and make it easier to develop an infection.
 If we need to remove hair from your surgery site it will be clipped at OISC on the day of surgery.

-1. Do not eat after midnight on the day of your surgery.
-This includes chewing gum, chewing tobacco, mints and candy.
-Drinking guidelines will be provided during the preoperative phone call.
+1. Do not eat or drink after midnight on the day of your surgery.
+This includes water, gum, mints, candy, and chewing tobacco.

 7. Please bring with you any forms or reports from your doctor or surgeon's office, your insurance card, a photo ID, and a copy of your Advance Directive, if you have one.